Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Vertiminal Operations

-We define \bold{vertiminal} as a vertiport terminal, which may be regarded as similar to a bus terminal, and a vertiport is like a bus stop.
-A vertiminal handles traffic of \textbf{UAM VTOL capable aircraft}.
-Such aircraft are defined as heavier-than-air aircraft, other than an aeroplane or helicopter, capable of performing VTOL using more than two lift or thrust units to provide lift during the take-off and landing \cite{EASADoc}. \revcnf{A UAM aircraft departs from the \textbf{Gate} and travels a defined path on vertiminal called a \textbf{taxiway}, either on the ground or by air, before reaching the \textbf{TLOF pad}.} Figure \ref{fig:drone path} shows a VTOL vehicle take-off from a {TLOF pad}.
-The line segment ``A to B" shows the vertical take-off and unlike in Figure~\ref{fig:air path}, the line segments ``B to C" is of $0$ length.
-Unlike conventional runways, these pads are compact, and thus, a VTOL vehicle can reach cruising altitude (point C) quickly \hidetxt{and starts its next phase of flight} \revcnf{and start its approved flight plan}. \revcnf{Figure~\ref{fig:OFV} shows an example of \textbf{Obstacle Free Volume} (OFV), which is a funnel-shaped area with several climb surface directions (2 in Fig~\ref{fig:OFV}) available to\hidetxt{present on} the TLOF pad.
-The OFV guarantees that VTOLs can accomplish take-offs and landings within a sizable vertical segment, allowing them to account for environmental and noise limits in urban settings.
-At the end of the OFV boundary, there can be multiple climb surface directions for VTOL vehicles to climb to the \textbf{vertiexit}; an altitude where the UAM VTOL aircraft exits from the vertiminal airspace.} A minimum separation time is required for successive take-offs and landing due to wake turbulence on the TLOF pad. \strevcnf{From Figure, point C shows the core idea where one may exploit several degrees of freedom available for a direction change and thus significantly reduce congestion and delays incurred by departing UAM aircraft.} Two UAM aircraft \strevcnf{moving in} flying in the same surface direction must be separated by the minimum separation distance.
-However, \hidetxt{ no minimum separation distance needs }this is not required to be maintained if the two aircraft \strevcnf{move in} fly in different surface directions.
-Hence, with more than one surface direction, the total delay can be reduced compared to a single surface direction, provided the scheduling algorithm takes advantage of the multiple directions when deciding the take-off/landing sequence.
-The addition of multiple directions thus effectively reduces shared path length and increases throughput.
+Figure~\ref{fig:OFV} shows an example of \textbf{Obstacle Free Volume} (OFV), which is a funnel-shaped area with several climb surface directions (2 in Fig~\ref{fig:OFV}) available to\hidetxt{present on} the TLOF pad.
+The OFV guarantees that VTOLs can accomplish take-offs and landings within a sizable vertical segment, designed suitably to remain within \hidetxt{allowing them to account for}environmental and noise limits in urban settings.
+At the end of the OFV boundary, there can be multiple climb surface directions for VTOL vehicles to reach the vertiexit.
+We define \textbf{vertiexit} as a point where the UAM VTOL aircraft exits from the vertiminal airspace at the cruising altitude.
+For safe operations, only one UAM vehicle should occupy OFV.
+A minimum separation time is required for successive take-offs and landings to overcome wake turbulence on the TLOF pad. \strevcnf{From Figure, point C shows the core idea where one may exploit several degrees of freedom available for a direction change and thus significantly reduce congestion and delays incurred by departing UAM aircraft.} Two UAM aircraft \strevcnf{moving in}\hidetxt{flying in}climbing or approaching on the same surface direction \hidetxt{must be separated by the}are required to maintain a minimum separation distance.
+However, no minimum separation distance is required\hidetxt{ to be maintained} if the two aircraft \strevcnf{move in} fly in different surface directions.
+Hence,\hidetxt{ with more than one surface direction,} the total delay can be reduced\hidetxt{compared to a single surface direction}, provided the scheduling algorithm takes advantage of the multiple directions when deciding the take-off/landing sequence.
+The addition of multiple directions thus effectively reduces the shared path length and increases throughput.